 “Banned” is too strong.
 “Heavily restricted” is closer.
 Most Jacksonville HOAs allow dark accent colors on shutters, doors, and trim — black, deep navy, charcoal, espresso.
 What’s typically restricted is using dark colors on the main body of the home.

 Beyond HOA rules, there’s a Florida-climate reason to be cautious with dark body colors: a south-facing dark stucco wall can hit 150°F+ in July sun, which accelerates paint failure significantly.
 Most premium exterior paints — Sherwin-Williams Emerald, Benjamin Moore Aura — are formulated for darker colors, but the HOA rule and the climate reality both push the same direction.
+The LRV section of our pillar guide explains the durability science in detail.

 Color chips are tiny squares lit by office fluorescents.
 They will not look the same on your home in 2 PM Florida sunlight.
-Always paint a 24″ x 24″ sample directly on the wall — or a large sample board mounted to the wall — and view it at 9 AM, noon, and 5 PM, on multiple sides of the house.
+Always paint a 24″ × 24″ sample directly on the wall — or a large sample board mounted to the wall — and view it at 9 AM, noon, and 5 PM, on multiple sides of the house.

 Most ARBs require a sample-on-wall step before final approval.
 That requirement is for your benefit.
 A color that looks soft warm beige on the chip can read pink-orange on a south-facing stucco wall in July afternoon sun.